neptuneio/newrelicNeptunePoc/README.md

+NewRelic - Neptune POC setup
+========================
 Test setup to generate server and application alerts in NewRelic using a node app and stress package.
-========================
-Alerts will be sent to Neptune and those alerts will be remediated using Neptune agent on the host
+Alerts can then be sent to Neptune and those alerts can be remediated using Neptune agent on the host

 What does this setup do
 -----------------------
 1. Installs nodejs and a sample nodejs app with NewRelic integration
 2. Installs newrelic server agent to monitor host level metrics - cpu, memory, diskio etc
 3. Installs Stress package which continuously generates memory, cpu and diskIO load on host to generate server alerts in NewRelic
-4. Installs a shell script that pings nodejs app to generate application errors in NewRelic
+4. Installs a shell script that pings nodejs app to generate application alerts in NewRelic
 5. Installs Neptune agent on the host to remediate alerts

 Requirements